weiweb3/contracts/contracts/signature-drop/signatureDrop.md

 # SignatureDrop design document.

-This is a live document that explains what the [thirdweb](https://thirdweb.com/) `SignatureDrop` smart contract is, how it works and can be used, and why it is designed the way it is.
+This is a live document that explains what the [weiweb3](https://weiweb3.com/) `SignatureDrop` smart contract is, how it works and can be used, and why it is designed the way it is.

 The document is written for technical and non-technical readers.
-To ask further questions about thirdweb’s `SignatureDrop` contract, please join the [thirdweb discord](https://discord.gg/thirdweb) or create a [github issue](https://github.com/thirdweb-dev/contracts/issues).
+To ask further questions about weiweb3’s `SignatureDrop` contract, please join the [weiweb3 discord](https://discord.gg/weiweb3) or create a [github issue](https://github.com/weiweb3/contracts/issues).

 ---

 ## Background

-The thirdweb [`Drop`](https://portal.thirdweb.com/contracts/design/Drop) and [signature minting](https://portal.thirdweb.com/contracts/design/SignatureMint) are distribution mechanisms for tokens.
+The weiweb3 [`Drop`](https://portal.weiweb3.com/contracts/design/Drop) and [signature minting](https://portal.weiweb3.com/contracts/design/SignatureMint) are distribution mechanisms for tokens.

 The `Drop` contracts are meant to be used when the goal of the contract creator is for an audience to come in and claim tokens within certain restrictions e.g. — ‘only addresses in an allowlist can mint tokens’, or ‘minters must pay **x** amount of price in **y** currency to mint’, etc.

-Built-in contracts that implement [signature minting](https://portal.thirdweb.com/contracts/design/SignatureMint) are meant to be used when the restrictions around a wallet's minting tokens are not pre-defined, like in `Drop`.
+Built-in contracts that implement [signature minting](https://portal.weiweb3.com/contracts/design/SignatureMint) are meant to be used when the restrictions around a wallet's minting tokens are not pre-defined, like in `Drop`.
 With signature minting, a contract creator can set custom restrictions around a token's minting, such as a price, at the very time that a wallet wants to mint tokens.

 The `SignatureDrop` contract supports both distribution mechanisms - of drop and signature minting - in the same contract.